Subscribe

 Unless you are absolutely positive that you will not need to scale, consider software scalability at early stages of development and take the necessary precautions.
 Even if you are limited in your architectural choices and can’t always implement the most scalable option, you will still know where the obstacles are and will have time to consider alternatives.

 Leaving scalability out for the sake of other functional requirements will backfire.
 First, the company will struggle with performance degradation.
 It will take too long to process requests.
 Users will experience unacceptable delays.
-After all this, the company will scale paying double and triple the amount that could’ve been spent at earlier stages.
+After all this, the company will finally scale, paying double and triple the amount that could’ve been spent at earlier stages.

 TABLE OF CONTENTS

-What is software scalability?Software scalability typesWhen do you absolutely need scalability?Tips for building highly scalable softwareTip #1: Opt for hosting in the cloud for better software scalabilityTip #2: Use load balancingTip #3: Cache as much as you canTip #4: Enable access through APIsTip #5: Benefit from asynchronous processingTip #6: Opt for database types that are easier to scale, when possibleTip #7: Choose microservices over monolith architecture, if applicable Tip #8: Monitor performance to determine when to scaleExamples of scalable software solutions from ITRex portfolioSmart fitness mirror with a personal coachBiometrics-based cybersecurity systemChallenges you might encounter while scalingTo sum up
+What is software scalability?Software scalability typesWhen do you need software scalability in development?Tips for building highly scalable softwareTip #1: Adopt a cloud-native & serverless-first mindsetTip #2: Use load balancingTip #3: Cache as much as you canTip #4: Enable access through APIsTip #5: Benefit from asynchronous processingTip #6: Opt for database types that are easier to scale, when possibleTip #7: Choose microservices over monolith architecture, if applicable Tip #8: Implement full-stack observability to predict growth needsTip #9: Use edge scalability for global performanceTip #10: Prioritize sustainable scalingThe 2026 shift: Scaling for AI & agentic workflowsExamples of scalable software solutions from ITRex portfolioSmart fitness mirror with a personal coachBiometrics-based cybersecurity systemAI-enabled rooftop analysis & lead scoring platform for a US solar providerChallenges you might encounter while scalingTo sum upFAQs

 Talk to ITRex consultants!